Masthaven Bank Conveyancing Panel Information

 Read More

-my firm’s membership of the Masthaven Bank conveyancing panel was terminated but was reinstated on appeal, do I need to include this information on my application for CQS accreditation?
+Our membership of the Masthaven Bank conveyancing panel was terminated but was reinstated on appeal, do I need to disclose this information on my application for CQS accreditation?

 It would be advisable to provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your application but gives the Law Society a complete picture of what has occured.
+This should not adversely impact your application but gives the Law Society viability as to what has occured.

-My firm is listed on the Masthaven Bank conveyancing panel and all set to complete a purchase shortly.
-I can not locate a Mortgage Deed for the client to execute.
+I am on the Masthaven Bank conveyancing panel and all set to complete a remortgage shortly.
+My papers do not include a Legal Charge for the client to sign.
 Who do I contact at Masthaven Bank to get a duplicate Deed?

-You need to get in touch with Masthaven Bank to obtain standard documents.
-The The Council of Mortgage Lenders Handbook incorporates an express question for banks to cite who to contact to obtain standard documents.
+You need to communicate with Masthaven Bank to obtain standard documents.
+The The Council of Mortgage Lenders Handbook contains an explicit inquiry for lenders to establish who to contact to obtain standard documents.
 Masthaven Bank in their Part 2’s state:

 It helps to disclose your Masthaven Bank solicitors panel reference.